Random walks, WPD actions, and the Cremona group: Introduction

 The \emph{Cremona group} is the group $G = \textup{Bir} \ \CP$ of birational transformations of the projective plane.
 Its study has been initiated by E. De Jonqui\'eres, L. Cremona, and M. Noether in the 1800's (see \cite{Fa} for a survey), and a great deal of progress has been obtained in the last decade.
 In particular, Cantat and Lamy \cite{CL} proved a conjecture of Mumford, showing that the Cremona group is not simple.
 In fact, they produced infinitely many different normal subgroups.

-A technique to produce many examples of a mathematical structure is to use probability; indeed, even if it may be hard to construct an explicit example, it may be simpler to show that \emph{almost all} objects satisfy the desired property (a famous example is \emph{expander graphs}).
+A technique to produce many examples of a mathematical structure is to use probability; indeed, even if it is hard to construct an explicit example, it may be simpler to show that \emph{almost all} objects satisfy the desired property (a famous example is \emph{expander graphs}, see e.g. \cite{lubo-book}, Section 1.2).

 In this paper, we prove the following strengthening of \cite{CL} by looking at random walks.
 To define a random walk, let us fix a probability measure $\mu$ on the Cremona group, with countable support.
 Let us denote as $\Gamma_\mu$ the semigroup generated by the support of $\mu$.
 Then let us draw a sequence $(g_n)$ of elements independently with distribution $\mu$, and consider the random product